seveibar/pragmaticversioning/README.md

-1. BIGRELEASE version whenever a major milestone, periodic version cut (e.g. a yearly release) or other marketed version change occurs, a BIGRELEASE is always accompanied with a maintanence period.
+1. BIGRELEASE version whenever a major milestone, periodic version cut (e.g. a yearly release) or other marketed version change occurs, a BIGRELEASE is often accompanied with a maintanence period.
 3. ANNOUNCE version whenever you have made an substantial incompatible API change, introduced a new set of features, or any change that an end user using the software normally may notice and should accompany an announcement.